-- Maintain a high profile for physical activity in all aspects of school life. - Encourage all pupils to participate in physical activity during play-times. - Embed health related exercise (HRE) principles into the PE curriculum ensure that knowledge and understanding of fitness and health is integral to all PE lessons and has cross-curricular links to other subjects, such as science and Maths. - Provide links to other aspects of health, for example, by promoting healthy eating and providing access to water. - Ensure that all pupils have access to a minimum of 2 hours curriculum time high quality PE and sport each week, along with further opportunities to take part in out of school clubs. - Offer a broad and balanced activity programme which is inclusive to all pupils. - Ensure that all PE lessons are structured to include a warm-up and cool-down. - Work with key partners, including the School Sport Partnership and the Healthy School Programme, in helping to promote physical activity. - Work with key partners in ensuring that all children have access to appropriate community activities.
+- Maintain a high profile for physical activity in all aspects of school life. - Encourage all pupils to participate in physical activity during play-times. - Embed health related exercise (HRE) principles into the PE curriculum ensure that knowledge and understanding of fitness and health is integral to all PE lessons and has cross-curricular links to other subjects, such as science and Maths. - Provide links to other aspects of health, for example, by promoting healthy eating and providing access to water. - Ensure that all pupils have access to a minimum of 2 hours curriculum time high quality PE and sport each week, along with further opportunities to take part in out of school clubs. - Offer a broad and balanced activity programme which is inclusive to all pupils. - Ensure that all PE lessons are structured to include a warm-up and cool-down. - Work with key partners, including the School Sport Partnership to help promote physical activity. - Work with key partners and community links to ensure that all children have access to appropriate activities.